ashprice/fcitx5-ipa-sil/README.md

 # Credits

 Original development by [yukijou](https://git.kemonomimi.gay/yukijoou).
-I have created a fork of their original layout so that I can customize it and make my own - I wasn't aware of how to write fcitx5 layouts before looking at theirs, and will probably write some more in addition to this one, but all original credit for the basic code goes to them.
+I have created a fork of their original layout so that I can customize it and add further character support - I wasn't aware of how to write fcitx5 layouts before looking at theirs, and will probably write some more in addition to this one, but all original credit for the basic code goes to them.